JamFox/docs.jamfox.dev/docs/content/food/papacookbook.md

 1. Boil the cauliflower for 5 minutes and preheat the oven to 180 degrees.
 2. Mix the spices, olive oil, honey and lemon juice in a bowl.
 3. Cover the cauliflower with the mixture and bake at 180 degrees for 15-20 minutes.
-4. Grate Gruyere and Emmental cheese and add to the cauliflower with lemon zest.
+4. Grate Gruyere and Emmental cheese and add to the cauliflower with lemon peels.
 5 minutes in the oven

 ### Couscous

 !!! abstract "Ingredients"
     - Boiled Couscous
     - Chopped onion
-    - Lemon zest and juice
+    - Lemon peels and juice
     - Parsley
     - Mint, coriander
     - Sumach or chili powder